sptankard/digitalsecuritycurriculum/pages/02.curriculum/06.browsing-searching/chapter6.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">If you continue scrolling down to the bottom of the Content settings window, you will find the option to block websites from using a plugin to access your computer.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">If you continue scrolling down to the bottom of the Content settings window, you will find the option to block websites from using a plugin to access your computer.
 There is also an option to block sites from downloading multiple files automatically on your computer, This can also further protect you from being exposed to sites that try to deposit security threats on to your device.</span>
 		       </div>
 		     </div>